gravity-ui/uikit/src/components/Sheet/README.md

 import {Sheet} from '@gravity-ui/uikit';
 ```

-`Sheet` is a component designed to be used in a mobile context to replace modals or other information elements.
-It allows for the placement of content of any size and supports internal scrolling and dynamic resizing.
+`Sheet` is a component designed to be used in a mobile context as an information or interactive element.
+You can place content of any size in it - internal scrolling and dynamic resizing are supported.

 On mobile devices, you can move `Sheet` by pulling on its main part or the swipe area.
 To close it, swipe down or touch the area outside the `Sheet`.